selfagency/ironmarch-api/README.md

 ## Development

 This API service is designed to make use of Now.sh's serverless interface.
 Now-friendly API routes, which duplicate the routes specified in the main `routes.js` file can be found in the API folder.
-To test with Now, install `now` from, then run `now dev`.
+To test with Now, install `now`, then run `now dev`.

 ```sh
 yarn global add now || npm install -g now